 - In a large pot, melt the butter over medium heat.
 Stir in the bag of big marshmallows and cook, stirring often, until marshmallows are melted.
-Add the milk, pinch of salt, and green food coloring and stir until the color is evenly distributed.
+Add the pinch of salt, vanilla, and green food coloring and stir until the color is evenly distributed.
 Stir in Rice Krispy Treats and mini marshmallows.
 Stir until krispies are coated and mini marshmallows are just starting to melt.

 - Turn the mixture out into the prepared pan.
 Grease your fingers with cooking spray then press the mixture into an even layer.
 Allow to cool.